 Ongoing effects are effects that activate, declare a target and continue affecting the targets for longer than an instant.
-Ongoing effects are not completed until their specified duration has ended or the phase in which they are activated has ended, whichever comes later.
+Ongoing effects are not completed until they reach their duration.
 An automatically targeted ongoing effect may update its targets until it completes.
 An ongoing effect that has activated but not completed is active.
 An ongoing effect that persists through multiple phases can be interrupted or negated in each phase in which it is active.
 If an ongoing effect is negated and the negation ends before the ongoing ability, the ongoing ability will reactivate at that point.
 If the negation ends at the end of a phase, the ongoing ability will reactivate at the beginning of the next phase.
 Any results of an ongoing effect from a prior phase cannot be interrupted or negated, only the results in the current phase.